iMessage Doesn't Say Delivered: 9 Fixes That Actually Work

 #When an iOS Bug Is the Real Culprit

 Sometimes the phone’s fine, your settings are fine, and the other person isn’t blocking you.
 The iMessage service itself is just sulking after an update.
-We saw this after the iOS 16.6 to 17.0 jump on 2 of 6 test iPhones: Delivered worked for half a day, quit for an afternoon, came back on its own.
+This pattern shows up after major iOS jumps: Delivered works for half a day, quits for an afternoon, then comes back on its own.
 Useful moves when you suspect a bug rather than a setting:

 - If problems persist across reboots, tools like iToolab FixGo can reinstall iOS without wiping data, which clears corrupt push configuration files that manual toggles don’t touch.